-Why your best engineers refuse to become management — and the trap of forcing them.
+Why your best engineers refuse to become management

 The dual-ladder promise is broken at most companies.
 Here's what your senior ICs are actually saying when they decline the EM offer, and the three-track model that fixes it.